nterreri/thesis/report/chapter5.md

 >> *"The act of writing a unit test is more an act of design than of verification."*[^martin]

-[^martin]: Martin, 2003.
+[^martin]: Martin, 2003, Chapter 4.

 This chapter describes the process followed to produce the suite of tests that verify the functioning of the system at the level of core logic and the higher level system behaviour.
 This chapter also describes the process of classifier evaluation provided by the classification package.
-The full test coverage results and categorizer evaluation listings are found in Appendices B and C.
+The full test coverage results and machine learning evaluation listings are found in Appendices B and C.

 ## Testing Strategy